sablier-labs/docs/docs/contracts/v2/reference/01-overview.md

 Sablier V2 is a binary smart contract system comprised of many contracts, libraries, and types, which together make Core and Periphery.

 - **Core** provides the fundamental streaming logic of the Sablier V2 Protocol.
-It contains LockupLinear and LockupDynamic, which are the primary contracts that users will interact with.
+It contains LockupLinear, LockupDynamic and LockupTranched, which are the primary contracts that users will interact with.
 - **Periphery** contracts interact with one or more Core contracts but are not part of the Core.
 They are an abstraction layer that enhance the security and the extensibility of the protocol without introducing upgradeability.